scottbedard/oc-stripe-plugin/README.md

 Software as a service plugin for October CMS and Stripe.

-> **Note:** This plugin is in active development, and is not ready for public use.
+> **WARNING:** This plugin is in active development, and is not ready for public use.
+API changes may happen at any time.
 [See this issue](https://github.com/scottbedard/oc-saas-plugin/issues/2) for current project status.

-### Installation
+## Installation

 Install [RainLab.User](https://github.com/rainlab/user-plugin) and run all migrations, then run the following from the root October directory.